ruchikamuddinagiri/memory-tiles/README.md

 -   Thanks to GitHub user [@Jersin21](https://github.com/Jersin21) His initial codebase served as the fundamental building block for our project.
 We leveraged their code as a foundation and subsequently molded it into our unique project, adding our distinctive style and features.
 ## Thoughts
-Enhancing the game's challenge level involved introducing a time limit, a feature where players can view the Pokémon they've caught after each level, and bonus rounds for capturing rare Pokémon.
-These additions aimed to create a more immersive and realistic Pokémon hunting experience for players.
+To make the game more exciting, we added a timer to create a sense of urgency.
+After completing each level, players can see the Pokémon they've caught, which adds to the fun.
+We also introduced bonus rounds where players can catch rare Pokémon, making the game feel more like a real Pokémon hunting adventure.

-Working alongside a team of exceptionally talented and motivated individuals profoundly enriched our project development experience.
-Our team members' outstanding creativity was truly commendable, and we consistently generated innovative ideas for implementing the project.
-Effective communication, rapid engagement in discussions, and efficient task delegation were all hallmarks of our team's collaboration and coordination.
+Our journey was made even better by the amazing team we worked with.
+They were creative and full of great ideas, which helped us improve the project.
+We communicated well, discussed things quickly, and divided tasks efficiently, which made our teamwork effective and well-coordinated.
 ##
 Enjoy playing the Pokemon Memory Cards Game, and may your memory and Pokemon knowledge serve you well on this exciting adventure!